Porges/ways-to-play/src/articles/cards/ceki/ceki.md

 Each deck, or <span lang="ms">kepala</span> (literally ‘head’, Javanese <span lang="jv">ꦏꦥꦭ</span> <span lang="jv-Latn">kapala</span>), contains 60 cards: 30 unique cards, each appearing twice.
 The 30 cards comprise three suits running from <Cards>1–9</Cards> (27 cards), along with three ‘honour cards’ (two of which are marked with red stamps).
 Many Ceki games require multiple <span lang="ms">kepala</span> to play, often two sets (giving 120 cards).

-In Banyuwangi, Java a deck is referred to as a <span lang="jv">ꦫꦚ꧀ꦕꦏ꧀</span> <span lang="jv-Latn">rancak</span> ‘piece of wood’ or ‘set of instruments’.[@JavaanseKaartspelen p.
-74] In Thai, a deck is called a <span lang="th">สํารับ</span> <span lang="th-Latn">sam&shy;rap</span> (literally ‘condiment tray’).
+In Banyuwangi, Java a deck is referred to as a <span lang="jv">ꦫꦚ꧀ꦕꦏ꧀</span> <span lang="jv-Latn">rancak</span> ‘piece of wood’ or ‘set of instruments’.[@JavaanseKaartspelen 74] In Thai, a deck is called a <span lang="th">สํารับ</span> <span lang="th-Latn">sam&shy;rap</span> (literally ‘condiment tray’).

-The three suits have various region-specific names.[@ChikiCards p.
-119] I use the terms ‘Coins’, ‘Strings’, and ‘Myriads’ for consistency with articles about other money-suited cards.
+The three suits have various region-specific names.[@ChikiCards 119] I use the terms ‘Coins’, ‘Strings’, and ‘Myriads’ for consistency with articles about other money-suited cards.

 <dl>
 <dt>